ROCm/Experimental_ROC/distro_install_scripts/OpenSUSE/Leap_15/src_install/README.md

   * [Testing the Modified Software](#testing-the-modified-software)

 ### Directions for Globally Installing ROCm
-The following directions will set up a fresh installation of Fedora with ROCm built from public source repositories.
+The following directions will set up a fresh installation of OpenSUSE with ROCm built from public source repositories.
 The goal of the scripts run in these directions is to create a software installation that includes the same software and files created from a .rpm package installation of ROCm.
 In addition, there are scripts that will perform some of the same system setup commands that are included in the normal ROCm installation directions from <https://github.com/RadeonOpenCompute/ROCm>.